Go-fast boat: Use

 Reflecting their racing heritage, accommodations on these five-or-fewer-passenger boats are minimal.
 A small low cabin under the foredeck is typical, much smaller than a typical motor yacht of similar size.
-In addition to racing, most buyers buy these boats for their mystique, immense power, high top speeds, and sleek shape.
+In addition to racing, most buyers buy these boats for their sleek design, power, performance, and mystique.

 Illegal use

 These boats are difficult to detect by radar except on flat calm seas or at close range.
 The United States Coast Guard and the DEA found them to be stealthy, fast, seaworthy, and very difficult to intercept using conventional craft.
-Because of this, Coast Guards have developed their own high-speed craft and use helicopters equipped with anti-materiel rifles used to disable engines of fleeing boats.
+Due to this, Coast Guards have developed their own high-speed craft and use helicopters equipped with anti-materiel rifles used to disable engines of fleeing boats.
 The US Coast Guard go-fast boat is a rigid-hulled inflatable boat (RHIB) equipped with radar and powerful engines.
 The RHIB is armed with several types of non-lethal weapons and an M240 GPMG.